arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 ## Add a counter account

-You can optionally add a counter account.
+You can optionally add a counter account during user creation; or afterwards by patching the user object.
 This is used to display to your customer the account that is funded in case of a withdrawal instruction.
 In some cases banks allow the customer to modify the counter account via its front-end.

 === "HTTP"